NAU-CCL/Epymorph/README.md

 sudo apt install python3.11-venv python3.11-tk
 ```

-Using VS Code, install the project's recommended IDE extensions.
+If you are using VS Code, install the project's recommended IDE extensions.
 Then use the "Python - Create Environment" command (`Ctrl+Shift+P`) to create a Venv environment and install all dependencies (including `dev`).

 Or you can set up from the command line: